Generalizing Witt vector construction: Preliminaries

 A {\it $\Psi$-ring} $R$ is a commutative ring with unity together with a series of operations $\Psi^n: R\to R\,\,\, (n \ge 1)$ such that, for all $x,y\in R$ and $m,n\ge 1$, \begin{enumerate} \item $ \Psi^1(x)=x, $ \item $\Psi^n(x+y)=\Psi^n(x)+\Psi^n(y),$ \item $\Psi^n({1}_R)={ 1}_R,$ \item $\Psi^n(xy)=\Psi^n(x)\Psi^n(y),$ and \item $\Psi^n(\Psi^m(x))=\Psi^{nm}(x).$ \end{enumerate} Let $R,R'$ be $\Psi$-rings.
 A ring homomorphism $f:R\to R'$ with $f({1}_R)={1}_{R'}$ is called a {\it $\Psi$-ring homomorphism} if $\Psi^n(f(x))=f(\Psi^n(x))$ for all $x\in R$ and all $n\ge 1$.

-\begin{exm}{\rm (a) Every commutative ring with unity admits the structure of a $\Psi$-ring with $\Psi^n={\rm id}$ for all $n\ge 1$.

-(b) Every $\lambda$-ring admits the structure of a $\Psi$-ring where $\Psi^n$ is given by the $n$th Adams operation for all $n\ge 1$. }\end{exm} 2mm

-It is quite interesting to note that $\Psi$-operations can be interpreted as Adams operations of a $\ld$-ring in some cases. \begin{prop}{\rm (\cite{W})} Let $R$ be a $\Psi$-ring which has no $\mathbb Z$-torsion and such that $\Psi^p(a)=a^p \pmod {pR}$ if $p$ is a prime.
+Note that $\Psi$-operations can be interpreted as Adams operations of a $\ld$-ring in some cases. \begin{prop}{\rm (\cite{W})} Let $R$ be a $\Psi$-ring which has no $\mathbb Z$-torsion and such that $\Psi^p(a)=a^p \pmod {pR}$ if $p$ is a prime.
 Then there is the unique $\lambda$-ring structure on $R$ such that the $\Psi^n\, (n\ge 1)$ are the associated Adams operations. \end{prop}